niknamess/logii/README.md

 - [x] serch on web page one button :tada:
 - [x] add indexing on bleve :tada:
 - [x] search on web form use bleve Ulid (O(1) algorithm complexity)
-- [x] create bleve storage for other file
+- [x] create bleve storage for other file :fire:
+- [ ] js how many clicked so many added files and result fix :cookie: